Treatment of Gallstones

 Dietary adjustments are an important part of treatment.
 Patients are advised to:

-• Limit high-fat and high-cholesterol foods (such as fried foods and organ meats).
+• Limit high-fat, high-cholesterol foods (such as fried foods and animal organs)

-• Maintain a moderate weight and avoid rapid weight loss that may trigger stone formation.
+• Maintain a moderate weight and avoid rapid weight loss that can trigger stone formation

-Regular exercise can improve bile composition, with a recommendation of 30 minutes of aerobic exercise daily.
-Avoid working on an empty stomach for long periods, and choose low-fat, high-protein foods during meals to reduce pain caused by excessive gallbladder contractions.
+Regular exercise can improve bile composition; it is recommended to do 30 minutes of aerobic activity daily.
+Avoid long fasting periods, and choose low-fat, high-protein meals to reduce gallbladder over-contraction and pain.

 Future Treatment Directions